HL7/vulcan-rwd/input/pagecontent/patients.md

 This guide defines an [extra search parameter](SearchParameter-ProcedureOutcomeSearchParameter.html) on Procedure to search for Procedure outcomes.

 ### Medications
 FHIR provides a set of resources for recording the ordering, dispensing, and administering of medications.
 The MedicationAdministration resource is the prime resource for recording actual use of a medication, but that is rarely found outside of hospital settings.
 For non-hospital care, the MedicationRequest, the MedicationDispense, and the MedicationStatement resources need to be searched for and have the administration inferred.
+[Here](medications.html) is more information about the use of the Medication resources to determine usage.

 The IPS only provides a profie on the MedicationStatement resource and that is used by this guide along with new profiles on the MedicationRequest, MedicationDispense, and MedicationAdministration resources.